 Bell Weir Lock was first built 200 years ago in 1817 and was originally known as Egham Lock.
 Over the 60 years that followed, the weir collapsed due to the weight of ice, and then the lock itself collapsed a few decades later.
 Both the lock and weir were rebuilt in 1867 but had to be rebuilt again in a more robust stone material ten years later.

 The original, charming lock house was on the riverbank by the lock itself.
-At some point in history, it was converted to a pub called The Angler’s Rest, which is believed to have sadly burned down in 1911.
+At some point in history, it was converted to a pub called The Angler’s Rest, which had a devastating fire in 1911.
+The building was eventually demolished in 1972.
 The Runnymede on Thames Hotel now sits on the very site of the former lock house and pub.

 Despite the less than ideal start to the lock’s life, Bell Weir Lock started to see better days.
 Photos from the early 1900s show well-dressed Edwardian day trippers passing through the lock in wooden skiffs and rowing boats.
 Even then, interested passers-by on the riverside path stopped to enjoy the sight of the passing boat life.